bshyuunn/bshyuunn.github.io/_posts/2024-11-26-SECCON-CTF-13-Quals-Blockchain-Writeup.md

 Wallet[] public wallets;
 ```

-When `wallets.push(...)` executed, the storage index for the new struct is calculated roughly by:
+When `wallets.push(...)` is executed, the storage index for the new struct is calculated roughly by:

 ```solidity
 keccak256(0) + arrayLength * 3